 Master traditional and modern technical skills, art theory, and creative expression.

 Study the principles of design and typography from critical, social, historical, and theoretical perspectives.

 Discover film history and create your own experimental, narrative, or documentary films.
 Note that Film and Video courses are not offered at the Rose Hill campus.

-Study elements of the built environment, pursuing your interests in architecture, urban planning, or environmental design.
+Study elements of the built and natural environment, pursuing your interests in city planning, landscape design, urbanism, sustainability, and architectural design.

 Develop your darkroom and digital skills and learn the historical and critical contexts of the medium.

 Explore the relationships and contexts of artmaking and viewing to creatively address the pressing social issues of our day.

 Fordham's Visual Arts Program fosters the development of rigorously intellectual, creative, and socially engaged artists.
 With a foundation in Fordham’s liberal-arts curriculum, you’ll learn to think critically, value creativity, and build technical skills to plumb the range of art’s expressive and aesthetic potential—all in the service of artistic excellence.